BiographyLibrary/Biography-Library/README.md

 - Language can be changed anytime via the header dropdown
 - Each biography can be written in a language independent of the UI language

-### Demo Biography
-- Click "Load Demo Biography" on the dashboard
-- Automatically generates a sample biography in the selected language
-- Pre-filled with realistic content to showcase all features
-- Perfect for presentations and demonstrations

 ### Privacy Levels
 - **Private**: Only you can see this biography
 - **Family**: Shareable via secure link